Privacy Policy

 • Consent to public display of their first and last name in official communications and admin messages.

-• Agree to use official channels only and ignore all external/unofficial contacts.
+• Agree to use official channels only and ignore all unauthorised/unofficial communications.

 • Understand that all work, postings, and communications are optional, performance-based, and do not guarantee income or assignments.